 Now, don't get me wrong: I love seeing your beautiful selves.
 Keep that up.
 We all need to be inspired, and we need grace and beauty in our lives.
 But I want to see more.
 I think it's important.

 The world improves when, in addition to showing beauty, we reveal some of the not-so-pretty parts of ourselves.
-Because this game -- in CrossFit and in life -- is comprised of the made lifts and the failures.
-(And we need to teach ourselves not to be frightened by...Read more
+Because this game -- in the gym and in life -- is comprised of the made...Read more

 "Writer's block" is fear.

 The weight you left off the barbell because you didn't believe in yourself?